Tag Archives: science

 An example medical information system capstone project as outlined above covers the full scope from requirements analysis to deployment, addresses real-world problems through technical solutions, and provides students an in-depth industry-aligned experience to showcase their cumulative skills and knowledge gained throughout their computer science education.
 Completing a complex project of this scale truly allows students to synthesize their learning and strengthens their career preparedness for jobs in both software development and healthcare IT fields.

-CAN YOU PROVIDE MORE EXAMPLES OF CAPSTONE PROJECTS IN THE FIELD OF DATA SCIENCE AND ANALYTICS
+CAN YOU PROVIDE MORE EXAMPLES OF CAPSTONE PROJECTS IN THE FIELD OF DATA SCIENCE AND ANALYTICS?

-Customer churn prediction model (17,274 characters):
+Customer churn prediction model.

 One common capstone project is building a predictive model to identify customers who are likely to churn, or stop doing business with a company.
 For this project, you would work with a large dataset of customer transactions, demographics, service records, surveys, etc. from a company.
 Your goal would be to analyze this data to develop a machine learning model that can accurately predict which existing customers are most at risk of churning in the next 6-12 months.